NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     needed if the homography alignment between these images is not great, as this transform is used to pair up left and right image tiles.

+band <int (default: -1)>
+    Use this band (channel) from input images if more than one.
+The band count starts from 1.
+If not set and more than one band is present, use the first band and print a warning.

 .. _image_alignment:

 Image alignment